Troops eliminate top terror commanders, rescue 134 victims in July — DHQ

 “In total, 578 suspected terrorists, kidnappers and other criminal elements were arrested, while 134 kidnapped victims were rescued and reunited with their families,” he said.

-Kangye also revealed that a wanted terrorist commander, Ibn Ali, alongside 151 terrorists and their families, surrendered to troops during clearance operations in the North East.
+Kangye also revealed that a wanted terrorists’ commander, Ibn Ali, alongside 151 terrorists and their families, surrendered to troops during clearance operations in the North East.

 He added that troops had, in a sting operation, apprehended a number of high-profile suspects, including gunrunners, kidnappers, cultists, and extremist figures.